Brenner Railway: History

 The railway line was designed under the Austro-Hungarian Empire in the mid-19th century to ensure rapid and safe transport between Tyrol and northern Italy, especially Lombardy–Venetia.
 It was thus strategically important not only for economic but also for military reasons, as Austria was strongly committed to maintaining its borders south of the Alps.

 The first section to be built was the lower section between Verona and Bolzano/Bozen.
 The design of this section was approved on 10 July 1853 by the engineer Alois Negrelli, an employee of the Südbahn, known for having built other Alpine railway lines and for developing a project of the Suez Canal.
-The section was opened in two different parts: on 23 March 1859 between Verona to Trento/Trient and 16 May 1859 from Trento/Trient to Bolzano/Bozen.
+The section was opened in two different parts: on 23 March 1859 between Verona to Trento/Trent and 16 May 1859 from Trento/Trent to Bolzano/Bozen.
 This construction was handled by the k.k.
-Nord- und SüdTiroler Staatsbahn (German: "North and South Tyrol State Railways"), but the company was taken over by the new Austrian Southern Railway (German: Südbahn) at the beginning of 1859.
+Nord-und-Süd-Tiroler Staatsbahn (German: "North and South Tyrol State Railways"), but the company was taken over by the new Austrian Southern Railway (German: Südbahn) at the beginning of 1859.

 Despite the loss of Veneto in the Third Italian War of Independence and its consequent shift of the border between Italy and Austria to Borghetto on the current boundary of Trentino and Verona in October 1866, the upper section from Bolzano/Bozen to Innsbruck was incomplete.
 The 127 km route from Innsbruck to Bolzano/Bozen took only three years to build.
 This section had been under construction and was finally opened on 24 August 1867.
 The main designer and engineer, Karl von Etzel, died in 1865; he was not able to witness the completion of his work.
-After the Semmering railway, this Brenner Line was the second mountain railway built within the Austro-Hungarian Empire.
+After the Semmering Railway, this Brenner Line was the second mountain railway built within the Austro-Hungarian Empire.
 It was also the first through line to cross over the Alps.